 Some hospitals do your planning 2 to 4 weeks before your brachytherapy.
 At the planning session you have an ultrasound to check how many seeds you need in your prostate.

 Then at your second visit your doctor puts in the radioactive seeds.
-This is called a 2 stage procedure.

 You meet members of your treatment team.
 You sign the consent form to agree to the treatment and can ask questions.
 It helps to write down all your questions beforehand to take with you.
 The more you know about what is going to happen, the more confident you will feel.